-A UX strategy agency ensures the ongoing development and optimisation of your website aligns with your marketing goals.
-Business growth relies on users taking valuable actions in greater quantities: purchases, subscriptions, reviews, follow-up purchases, etc. A UX strategy sets out the roadmap for building a user experience that hits your business targets now and in the future.
+A UX strategy agency ensures the optimisation of your website aligns with your marketing goals.
+Business growth relies on users taking valuable actions in greater quantities.
+These include purchases, subscriptions, reviews, follow-up purchases, etc. A UX strategy sets out the roadmap for building a user experience that hits your business targets now and in the future.

 Yes.
 Every business should have a UX strategy roadmap outlining the current, next and future steps.
 This roadmap guides major design and development actions, such as adding new interfaces to your website, expanding into new services or optimising the customer dashboard.
 Your roadmap can evolve over time and adapt to new business goals but it always keeps your team working towards the next objective.